elunna/nerfhack-changelog/README.md

 * Range is reduced to 1

 ### Spellbook of drain life
-* Now ray-based to match the wand of draining.
+* Now ray-based to match the wand of draining
+* Be aware that these rays may bounce back from reflecting monster now

+### Spellbook of food detection
+* Vampires always detect potions with food detection spells and scrolls.

 ## DUNGEON CHANGES